tkareine/jekyll-minibundle-example/README.md

 You can view the compiled site at [http://localhost:8080/jekyll-minibundle-example/](http://localhost:8080/jekyll-minibundle-example/).

-To see all commands available:
+To see all the commands available:

 ``` bash
 bundle exec rake -D